From Humble Beginnings Come Great Things (A Borah Love Story)

-It all starts with a Big Hairy Dream (BHD) and ends with a thriving sense of accomplishment and pride in oneself.
+It all starts with a Big Hairy Dream and ends with a thriving sense of accomplishment and pride in oneself.

 I climbed that,